 - Have a steady income.

-- Are OK being based in Portugal for at least four months per year.
+- Plan on being based in Portugal for at least six months per year.

 - Want to rent a property to live in.

-Another option available for Expats who want to retire in Portugal is the Golden Visa.
+Another option available for Expats who want to retire in Portugal is the Portugal Golden Visa.
 It is an investment visa granted to individuals who invested in Portugal’s economy through either property investment, capital investment, or labor investment.
-The visa is valid for two years and renewable for the same period.
-You can apply for the Golden Visa if you make one of the following investments:

 - Plan on making a significant investment in Portugal (including buying a home.)